 There is one other key aspect.
 Traveling Vineyard focuses exclusively on shipping wine to customers.
-This means that you need to be in a state that allows wine to be shipped from retail stores.
-Some states just allow wine to be shipped from the winery that creates it, not from third-party companies like Traveling Vineyard, while others don’t let wine be shipped at all.
+This means that you need to be in a state that allows the wine to be shipped from retail stores.
+Some states just allow the wine to be shipped from the winery that creates it, not from third-party companies like Traveling Vineyard, while others don’t let wine be shipped at all.

 This is something that you need to figure out early on.
 Traveling Vineyard itself offers surprisingly little information on the topic.

 Traveling Vineyard seems to be light with their requirements.
 They don’t have much specific information but the site states that there are no monthly minimums or penalties for not hitting goals.